An abelian formula for the quantum Weyl group action of the coroot lattice: Introduction

-{\bf Outline of the paper.} This paper is organized as follows.
+This paper is organized as follows.
 In Section \ref{sec: notations} we fix some notations for affine Lie algebras and the corresponding extended affine Weyl and braid groups.
-Section \ref{sec: qaffine} contains the definitions of $\qloopkm$, $\qloop$ and reviews Beck's isomorphism.
-In Section \ref{sec:main}, we state the main theorem (Theorem \ref{thm:cp-series}) and prove some of its corollaries.
+Section \ref{sec: qaffine} contains the definitions of $\qloopkm$ and $\qloop$ and reviews Beck's isomorphism.
+In Section \ref{sec:main}, we state the main theorem(Theorem \ref{thm:cp-series}) and prove some of its corollaries.
 Theorem \ref{thm:cp-series} is proved in Sections \ref{sec:proof} and \ref{ssec:pf-3}.
-We review the definition of Nakajima quiver varieties, and compute the action of the lattice operators on their equivariant $K$--theory in Section \ref{sec:NQV}.\\
+We review the definition of Nakajima quiver varieties, and compute the action of the lattice operators on their equivariant $K$--theory in Section \ref{sec:NQV}.